 It happens every time you board a cruise ship.
-The bars and activities all close and your captain or cruise director announce it will be starting soon: The Muster Drill!
-So, what exactly is it and what do you need to know about it?
+The bars and activities all close, and your captain or cruise director announces it will start soon: The Muster Drill!
+So, what exactly is it, and what do you need to know about it?

 What is a Muster Drill?

-The muster drill is a mandatory lifeboat and safety drill required on every cruise line.
-This drill reviews how to evacuate the ship in the event of an emergency.
-Guests are shown what to do in case of an emergency, such as where to muster (the nautical term for assembling in a specific area) and how to put on a lifejacket.
-At a designated muster station, the crew spend about 30 minutes walking guests through instructions and safety tips while on board.
+The muster drill is a mandatory lifeboat and safety drill on every cruise line.
+This drill reviews how to evacuate the ship in an emergency.
+You will learn what to do if an emergency happens during the muster drill.
+Some things you will learn are where to muster (the nautical term for assembling in a specific area) and how to put on a lifejacket.
+At a designated muster station, the crew spends about 30 minutes walking guests through instructions and safety tips while on board.